ser0125/frontend-take-home-project/README.md

  - Your app does NOT have to be hooked up to a backend and thus it does NOT have to preserve state.
  - It should be clear in your code and/or documentation on areas for eg:
     - Design/Technical decisions
-    - Where and how this would hook up to a Backend service eg: Firebase
+    - Mocks a virtual API that could be injected to persist all actions on the canvas remotely (eg: Firebase)
+ - Exhibits SOLID design principles, good application architecture, and project organization.
- - Create components as you feel is best suited for your solution
+ - Create components as you feel is best suited for your solution.
+ - Tests!

+Just remember: when in doubt, treat this project as though you are about to submit it to your peers for a PR.

 ## Bonus:
-- Appropriate documentation and tests.
 - Make it accessible.
 - Make it production ready.